thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: To clear a custom translation or reset its value to the one specified by the system administrator, click the broom icon in the term key row;
     ===
         image: /images/user-guide/custom-translation/clear-custom-translation-2-pe.png,
-        title: The value has been reset to the default value.
+        title: The value has been reset to its default setting.
 '
 %}